VoidTogether/VoidTogether-Server/README.md

 You can type `help` into the console to see a few available commands that can be run administratively.

+## Installing the Server on Pterodactyl
+You can use the egg from this [repository](https://github.com/xela-the-proto/Xela-s-pterodactyl-eggs) and install it on the panel

 ## Configuring a Server
 Configuring a server is quite similar to games like SCP: Secret Laboratory and Minecraft.